wnuq/DockerSBS/README.md

 ##How stop container

-If we want stop container we must use second terminal in this case and use stop command.
+If we want stop container we must use second terminal and use there stop command.

 ```
     docker ps